 In some parts of the world, whole kava roots are chewed for their medicinal value.
 Kava is also available in liquid form, as tinctures or standardized extracts, and powdered in capsules or tablets.

 How to Take It

 Because some people have developed severe liver damage, even liver failure, after taking kava, you should only take it under a doctor's close supervision.
 If you have liver disease (such as cirrhosis or hepatitis), you should not take kava at all.

 Kava comes in dried extracts, tablets, capsules, or liquid drops.
 You can also make a tea by simmering the roots of the plant in water.

 Kava should not be given to children.

 Given reports of liver damage, it is now impossible to say what dose of kava may be safe.
-That is why it is important to take kava only under a doctor's supervision.
+You should take kava only under a doctor's supervision.

-The use of herbs is a time honored approach to strengthening the body and treating disease.
-Herbs, however, contain components that can trigger side effects and interact with other herbs, supplements, or medications.
+The use of herbs is a time-honored approach to strengthening the body and treating disease.
+However, herbs contain components that can trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider qualified in the field of botanical medicine.
 This is particularly true for kava, because there is evidence it may cause liver damage.

 Reports in the United States and Europe have linked kava with severe liver problems.
-Kava containing products have been associated with at least 25 reports of liver related injuries (including hepatitis, cirrhosis, liver failure, and death).
-In one case report, a 50 year old man developed hepatitis after taking 3 - 4 kava extracts daily for 2 months.
-His condition quickly deteriorated, and he needed a liver transplant.
+Kava-containing products have been associated with at least 25 reports of liver related injuries (including hepatitis, cirrhosis, liver failure, and death).

 Do not take kava if you have depression, liver disease, such as hepatitis, or Parkinson's disease.
 Pregnant or breastfeeding women should not take kava.